Ashleigh Brazill: International

 In 2010, Brazill was one of the twelve players selected for the Australian Fast5 team.
 She took part in the 2011 World Netball Series in Liverpool and was Australia's best player for the series.
 She represented Australia again in the Fast5 series in 2013 and 2014.
 On 25 October 2015, Brazill made her senior debut for Australia in the third test of the 2015 Constellation Cup series against New Zealand.
 She was also a late replacement for Renae Ingles in the January 2016 tour of England.

 Australian rules football career

 On 18 October 2017, she was drafted to play for Collingwood in the 2018 AFL Women's season after being selected at pick 34.

 Collingwood re-signed Brazill and appointed her vice-captain for the 2019 season.
 Brazill had a breakout season at the club and was named in the All-Australian team at the end of the season.

+In December 2023, following her request to return to Western Australia with her family, Brazill was traded to Fremantle in exchange for Mikayla Hyde, with picks being traded too as part of a massive 11-club trade.
+Upon joining Fremantle, Brazill was elevated to the club's leadership group.